Highest1-YearGIC Ratesmaple leaf

 Workers in Quebec contribute towards the Quebec Pension Plan (QPP), not the Canada Pension Plan (CPP).
 All employees and self-employed workers over the age of 18 are required to make QPP contributions if their income is more than $3,500.
 This $3,500 basic exemption amount is the same as the CPP.

-QPP contributions are withheld from your pay if you are an employee, known as source deductions in Quebec.
+QPP contributions are withheld from your pay if you are an employee, and they are known as source deductions in Quebec.
 QPP contribution rates are higher than CPP rates.

 Quebec Pension Plan Contribution Rates